The Last Black Man in San Francisco

 The Last Black Man in San Francisco is a 2019 American drama film directed and produced by Joe Talbot in his directorial debut.
 He wrote the screenplay with Rob Richert and the story with Jimmie Fails, on whose life it is partly based.
-It stars Fails, Jonathan Majors, Tichina Arnold, Rob Morgan, Mike Epps, Finn Wittrock and Danny Glover.
+It stars Fails, Jonathan Majors, Tichina Arnold, Rob Morgan, Mike Epps, Finn Wittrock, and Danny Glover.

 It premiered at the Sundance Film Festival on January 26, 2019, where it won awards for Best Directing and a Special Jury Prize for Creative Collaboration.
 It was released in the United States on June 7, 2019, by A24.

 Plot

 Jimmie Fails is a young man living in Bayview–Hunters Point, San Francisco.
-He spends his time wandering around town with his best friend Mont Allen, with whom he lives, along with Mont's grandfather.
+He spends his time wandering around town with his best friend Montgomery (Mont) Allen, with whom he lives, along with Mont's grandfather.
 Jimmie waits for the bus with Mont every day, during which they see various states of change in the city and protesters trying to stop it.
 They skateboard to a Victorian house in the city's Fillmore District where Jimmie grew up.
 Jimmie says it was built by his grandfather in 1946, who opted to build on an empty lot rather than buy one of the houses made available due to the wartime internment of Japanese Americans.
 The home is currently occupied by an older white couple.
 Jimmie often laments to Mont about how they don't take care of the house, and does his best to maintain it himself.
 One day, Jimmie and Mont visit the house to find the woman crying on her husband's shoulder and movers taking the couple's things away.
 They learn from a mover that the woman's mother died and that she and her sister are now fighting over the house.

-Jimmie and Mont visit a Realtor to inquire about the home.
-The Realtor is not aware of the current situation, but is very familiar with the house.
+Jimmie and Mont visit Clayton Newsom, a realtor, to inquire about the home.
+Newsom is not aware of the current situation, but is very familiar with the house.
 He tells them it "sounds like an estate thing" in which case the home might stay empty for years until the inheritance is settled.
 Jimmie and Mont use this opportunity to visit the now-vacant house, exploring it in its entirety.
 Deciding to take up residence there, they visit Jimmie's aunt Wanda, who gives them the furniture she and the family had when they lived there.
 With the help of Wanda's husband Ricky, they take everything back to the house and move it in.